alessioborgi/StyleAligned_MultiReference-MultiModal/README.md

 ### **Acknowledgments**

 We would like to thank **Google Research** for introducing the original concept of Style Alignment.
-A big thanks to my supervisors **Luca Maiano** and **Irene Amerini** for their unvaluable support in the process, and to my colleague **Francesco Danese** for the help in the original StyleAligned implementation that you can find here:
+A big thanks to my supervisor **Irene Amerini** for her invaluable support in the process, and to my colleague **Francesco Danese** for the help in the original StyleAligned implementation that you can find here:

 **StyleAligned V1 (Basic)**: https://github.com/alessioborgi/StyleAligned.